Advising for Biochemistry Majors

 Undergraduate Biochemistry Faculty Advisors

 Faculty advisors for Biochemistry Majors can assist with course selection for the major, identification of research advisors, preparation of graduate school applications, and identification of career paths.
-Students can also schedule an appointment with the Division of Undergraduate Biology Advisors using the SSC campus scheduling system.
+Students can also schedule an appointment with the Division of Undergraduate Biology Advisors using the Navigate.
 The Division of Undergraduate Biology Advisors also take care of Biology course retake permissions for Biochemistry Majors.

 Director of Undergraduate Biochemistry Majors